Pearlitic/pearlitic.github.io/Python/Instructions.md

 ```py
 trinode_set_count = 2
 ```
-When I run the script, the output looks something like this:
+Once the script is ran, the output looks something like this:
 ```
 Valid Trinode Sets :
 Set 1 :